osaario/react-good-form/README.md

 ## Extendable

-You can create arbitary rules easily with *regular expression* or just write your own rule functions.
+You can create arbitary rules easily with *regular expressions* or just by writing your own rule functions.

 ```JSX
 <Validation for="email">